 In today’s busy cities, a lot of space is hard (and expensive) to come by.
 Many apartment complexes alleviate this problem by offering studios to their patrons.
-A one-room home is quite stylish in urban markets, but sometimes it can be difficult to set up your furniture in a way that maximizes space and defines separate activity areas.
+A one-room home is quite stylish in urban markets, but sometimes it can be difficult to set up your living room, dining, and bedroom furniture in a way that maximizes space and defines separate activity areas.
 Below, find four functional and fashionable arrangements with this studio apartment layout guide.

 The Living Room Lounger